 The Little Theatre is Rochester’s must-visit for film buffs.
 The historical theatre first opened in 1929 and today offers a mix of indie & foreign films, rotating art displays, music, and a casual cafe.
 It is the oldest continuously-running art-house film theatre in the US, and does a great job at hosting niche film festivals throughout the year such as ImageOut: The Rochester Lesbian & Gay Film Festival which takes place in October.

-Tilt is Rochester’s most celebrated gay nightclub.
+Tilt is Rochester’s most celebrated LGBT nightclub, serving the city’s best gay drinks.
 Located in the St. Joseph’s Park neighbourhood, the popular bar features a modern aesthetic, multi-room layout, and fabulous al fresco courtyard.
 Set in an old brick warehouse which was originally built in the 1800’s, the intimate venue fills up on weekends with friendly gays who come here to dance under disco balls and lip sync to dolled up drag queens.
 RuPaul’s Drag Race fans head to Tilt in hopes of spying local queens Darienne Lake, Mrs. Kasha Davis, and Pandora Boxx who spent years at Tilt perfecting their personas.

 You May Also Enjoy Reading…